openshift/cluster-kube-descheduler-operator/README.md

 By default, this profile will enable load-aware descheduling based on the `PrometheusCPUCombined` Prometheus query.
 By default, the thresholds will be dynamic (based on the distance from the average utilization) and asymmetric (all the nodes below the average will be considered as underutilized to help rebalancing overutilized outliers) tolerating low deviations (10%).

+By default, this profile configures the descheduler to restrict the maximum number of overall parallel evictions to 5 and the maximum number of evictions per node to 2 aligning with KubeVirt defaults around concurrent live migrations.
+Those two values can be customized with `evictionLimits.total` and `evictionLimits.node` parameters.

 ### EvictPodsWithPVC
 By default, the operator prevents pods with PVCs from being evicted.
 Enabling this profile in combination with any of the above profiles allows pods with PVCs to be